Cendol: Variants

 The influence of Singapore and the West has given rise to different variations of cendol, such as cendol with vanilla ice cream or topped with durian.
-Another recent variant in Indonesia is cendol latte, which is a mix between cendol and coffee latte.

 Selling

 Cendol has become a quintessential part of cuisine in Southeast Asia and is often sold by vendors at roadsides, hawker centres, and food courts.
 Cendol vendors are almost ubiquitous in Indonesian cities, especially Jakarta, Bandung, and Yogyakarta.
 Originally cendol or dawet in Java was served without ice, but after the introduction of refrigeration technology, the cold cendol with shaved ice (es serut) was available and widely popular.

 In Indonesia and Malaysia, cendol is commonly sold on the roadside by vendors.
-It is even dessert fare in Singapore, found in dessert stalls, food centres, coffee shops, and food courts.
+It is a dessert fare in Singapore, found in dessert stalls, food centres, coffee shops, and food courts.

 In popular culture

 In colloquial Indonesian, the term "cendol" has become an online rating system originated from Indonesian internet forum KASKUS, which its user accounts rating system represented as green "cendol" for positive and red "bata" (brick) for negative.
 If an online items tweaks interest, a user punch in one or more green commas resembling a cendol.

+Cendol dawet chant created by Abah Lala has become popular in Indonesia.
+It is inserted in the song of Javanese singer Didi Kempot.

 In December 2018, cendol became embroiled in a controversy after CNN listed the Singapore version as one of the world's top 50 desserts, triggering a furious response from Malaysians.